-The only obvious point of demarcation was Detective Comics #327, published in early 1964 with a May cover date.
+The only obvious point of demarcation was Detective Comics #327 (May 1964).
 That issue and the subsequent issue of Batman (#164, June 1964) marked the beginning of the Julius Schwartz-edited "New Look" period, best known for the addition of the distinctive yellow oval around Batman's chest emblem.

 It would be tempting to assign Detective Comics #327 and Batman #164 as the cutoff points between Earth-Two and Earth-One continuity.
 Indeed, when DC published the first edition of Who's Who in the DC Universe in 1986, they did exactly that, listing the Earth-One Batman's first appearance as Detective Comics #327.

-However, assuming a hard and fast line of demarcation would also be highly misleading.
-Even a fairly cursory examination of Batman's Silver Age appearances makes it clear that many stories published prior to Detective Comics #327 must also have been part of Earth-One continuity, including Batman's appearances in Justice League of America and his adventures with Superman in World's Finest Comics.
+However, using this as a hard and fast line of demarcation would be highly misleading.
+Even a cursory examination of Batman's Silver Age appearances makes it clear that many stories published prior to Detective Comics #327 (depicting his original emblem) must also have been part of Earth-One continuity.
+These include Batman's appearances in Justice League of America and his adventures with Superman in World's Finest Comics.